-In accordance with State Education Law and Executive Law, the Board of Education of Southern Westchester BOCES (the "Board") will display the United States flag upon or near each public school building during school hours, weather permitting, and such other times as the statutes may require or the Board may direct.
+In keeping with State Education Law and Executive Law, the Board accepts its duty to display the United States flag upon or near each SWBOCES building during school hours, weather permitting, and such other times as the statutes may require or the Board may direct.

-When ordered by the President, Governor, or local official, to commemorate a tragic event or the death of an outstanding individual, the flag will be flown at half-staff.
-The Superintendent's or designee's approval will be required for the flag to be flown at half-staff on any other occasion.
+When ordered by the President, Governor, or local official, to commemorate a tragic event or the death of an outstanding individual, the flag shall be flown at half-staff.
+In addition, the flag may be flown at half-staff to commemorate the death of a student, present Board member, or employee.
+The District Superintendent's approval shall be required for the flag to be flown at half-staff upon any other occasion.

-The flag will be displayed in every assembly room (i.e., the auditorium) including the room where the Board meetings are conducted, as well as displayed in all rooms used for grades K-12 instruction.
+The flag shall be displayed in every assembly room (i.e., the auditorium) including the room where the Board meetings are conducted, as well as displayed in all rooms used for instruction.

-4 USC § 6 Education Law §§ 418-420 Executive Law §§ 402 and 403 8 NYCRR §§ 108.1-108.3
+Education Law Sections 418 and 419

+Executive Law Section 403

+8 New York Code of Rules and Regulations (NYCRR) Sections 108.1-108.3